 It’s amazing how strong the forces have been to perpetuate the thought that managers are men.
+It has though been passed on for centuries.
 Women have so many inherently amazing qualities to lead, but they have been discounted and even denigrated just because women are not thought of as leaders.
 Men are assertive, women with the same qualities are described with the B word.
 Men are decisive, women are dictators.
 He takes charge, she’s a ball breaker.
 He’s a family man, she’s taken the Mommy track.
 He’s perceptive, she’s sensitive.
 He develops talent, she’s a nurturer.
 He’s a risk taker, she’s reckless.
 He’s a good communicator, she never shuts up.
 He’s competent and this makes him likable.
 She’s competent, and this makes her unlikable.

-With all this negativity directed toward women in the workplace, it’s no wonder so many are opting to stay at home after graduating from college and then spending time in the labor force.
+With so many double standards in the workplace, it’s no wonder so many women are opting to stay at home after graduating from college and a short spell in the labor force.
 Most young women come into the workforce and think they will encounter a meritocracy that allows them to rise to the top.
 Older women are no longer naïve.
-Once realities set in that in spite of legislation and endless commitments to equality women face discrimination in the workplace, disillusionment sets in too.
+Once realities set in that in spite of legislation and endless commitments to equality, women in the workforce face biases aplenty.
+Disillusionment sets in.

-Before this is published, you can read more about this topic on my blog posts here, especially these:
+You can read more about unconscious bias and women in leadership on my blog posts here, especially these: